Opnwall/Tailscale-for-IPFire/README.md

 First, click Start and enter the authentication key, then configure the following items as needed:

 - Hostname
+- Accept Routes
-- Advertised routes
+- Advertised Routes
-- Exit node
+- Exit Node

 Click "Save Settings," then click: